ccu-pllab/CCU_PLLAB_TestCaseGenerator/README.md

   Step3.
 Download and install Papyrus，From the eclipse navigation: Help -> Install New Software... -> Work with, Paste download URL.
 Press Enter and wait for eclipse to finish downloading.
 Select all to download.([Download Link](https://download.eclipse.org/modeling/mdt/papyrus/updates/releases/2019-12/))

   Step4.
-Download and install TcgenSetup.exe, Select the folder where eclipse is installed.([Download Link](https://drive.google.com/file/d/1Kz8oVEnTpEf9PXzQNp71TkcyTJu9PSzE/view?usp=sharing))
+Download and install TcgenSetup.exe, Select the folder where eclipse is installed.[Download Link](/TcgenSetup_1.5.3v202008171759.exe)

 ![](/img/20200702/TcgenPluginSetUp.png)